Para español, seleccione de la lista

 Students are asked to congregate in the Student Union before and after their interview.
 They may wait outside or in the lobby of their presentation building ten minutes before their interview.

 HISTORY DAY TEE-SHIRTS/SOUVENIRS

 Florida History Day tee-shirts will be on sale in the Student Union Food Court during registration on Sunday and throughout the day on Monday.
-The cost is $15 for all sizes.
-Any remaining tee-shirts will be on sale on Tuesday before and after the Awards Ceremony.
+The cost is $20 for all sizes.
 The Museum of Florida History retail shop also will have souvenirs, books, and other items on sale in the Student Union.